futuresystems-courses/465-project-datawarehousemining/README.md

 `cm wikicount install`

 The cm install command will deploy mongodb on a cluster (size is scalable).
 Hadoop will be installed on one node within the cluster.
 For future development, mongodb can be sharded to handle the full dataset.
-After deploying the components, the data extraction, transformation, and import into mongodb is executed.
+After deploying the components, the data extraction, transformation, and import into mongodb is executed on a small subset of the data.
 Finally, Hadoop mapreduce function is executed to display a sample result of counts on project/page visits.

 If for some reason script gets interrupted or an error gets returned, recommend running `cm wikicount decomission_cluster test` and then executing `cm wikicount install` again